cambiotraining/survey-analysis/README.md

  ### View csv file

  View only processed CSV files.
 It will not be helpful if you try to view raw survey data.
+You can view a single CSV file at once.
 To view the processed CSV file, run the following command:
 ```bash
 sat view -f "name_of_my_csv_file.csv"
 ```